 - Computational Genomics and Bioinformatics Algorithms

 - High Performance Computing

 - Image Processing and Computer Vision

 You must then complete a project that involves researching, planning and implementing a major piece of work.
 The project must contain a significant scientific or technical component and will usually involve a software development component.
 It is usually submitted in September.

-An upper second-class honours degree (or equivalent) in Computer Science or related discipline.
-Applicants with a mathematics or statistics background may also be considered.
-Reasonable knowledge of programming is a prerequisite.
+An upper second-class honours degree (or equivalent) in computer science or related discipline.
+Good knowledge of programming is essential.